J-Sarnoff/FlexFloat.jl/README.md

 Each Flex may be [re]assigned either of two states and the statefulness persists unless reassigned.
 There is no limit on state changes, nor any requirement that states change.
 The state is independant of the kind of interval (ClCl, OpOp, ClOp, OpCl); one may create some logical dependance in code.

- >            The assignment, determination and utilization of statefulness is entirely given to your application.
+       The assignment, determination and utilization of statefulness is entirely given to your application.
+       This facility supports and maintains persisting stateful values without paradigmatic constraint.

- >           The file 'src/type/foryouruse.jl' has the comparison and conversion defaults for statefulness.    >            This facility fully supports and maintains persisting stateful values without paradigmatic constraint.
+The file 'src/type/foryouruse.jl' has the comparison and conversion defaults for statefulness.